ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 <span style="color: black;font-weight: 600;">
 $ echo "ssh user.name@atlas-login.hpc.msstate.edu" > login_atlas <br><br>
 </span>
-Then every time you want to log in, just call the name of this file with a period-and-space preceding it: <br><br>
+Then every time you want to log in, just call the name of this file with a period and space preceding it: <br><br>
 <span style="color: black;font-weight: 600;">
 $ . login_atlas <br><br>
 </span>
-You can also review the HPC clusters avaialble on SCINet at <a href="https://scinet.usda.gov/guide/quickstart#hpc-clusters-on-scinet" style="color: #3f5a8a;">https://scinet.usda.gov/guide/quickstart#hpc-clusters-on-scinet</a>.
+You can also review the HPC clusters available on SCINet at <a href="https://scinet.usda.gov/guide/quickstart#hpc-clusters-on-scinet" style="color: #3f5a8a;">https://scinet.usda.gov/guide/quickstart#hpc-clusters-on-scinet</a>.
 </span>
 </div><br>